Copyleft-Cloud/notes/001-Getting-Started/Setup-AWS.md

      - Automated Phone Call + Pin
 - Support Plan
      - Select Basic, which is Free.
-     - Other plans are available starting at 29 per month… select what works best for you and your team.
+     - Other plans are available starting at $29 per month… select what works best for you and your team.
 - Complete Sign-Up

-### STEP 4 :Sign-In Using Your New Account
+### STEP 4: Sign-In Using Your New Account
 - Last Pass is great isn’t it?

 ### STEP 5: You Should Receive Multiple Emails from AWS